M1S4R/Sentinal/README.md

-# Sentinel AI - Live Threat Intelligence Browser Extension
+# Sentinel  - Live Threat Intelligence Browser Extension

 Sentinel AI is a real-time threat intelligence browser extension that analyzes websites using multiple threat intelligence sources and calculates a risk score to help users identify malicious or suspicious websites before interacting with them.